Linux Sendmail Monitoring Perl

 - Ubuntu Server 10.10

-Components without predetermined threshold values have guidance such as "use the lowest threshold possible" or "use the highest threshold possible" to help you find a threshold appropriate for your application.
-See also Manage thresholds in SAM.
+Components without predetermined threshold values have guidance such as "Use the lowest threshold possible" or "use the highest threshold possible" to help you find a threshold appropriate for your application.
+To learn more, see Manage thresholds in SAM.

 Sendmail instances running